-2020-2021 Jeep Gladiator – Is it the pickup version of the Wrangler truck?
+2022 Jeep Gladiator – Is it the pickup version of the Wrangler truck?

-Jeep Gladiator Current Price in USA 2021:
+2022 Jeep Gladiator Price in the USA:

-The 2020 Jeep Gladiator is Jeep’s first pickup truck in almost 30 years since Jeep Comanche pickup truck production ended in 1992.
+The Jeep Gladiator is Jeep’s first pickup truck in almost 30 years since Jeep Comanche pickup truck production ended in 1992.
 For years the enthusiasts have been asking Jeep to make a pickup truck out of Wrangler, to a point where several aftermarket companies have been converting the Wranglers into pickup trucks since the Jeep wouldn’t do it.
-Finally, the Jeep has made a pickup truck named Jeep Gladiator that, in simple words, is a truck made out of Wrangler.
+Finally, the Jeep has made a pickup truck named Jeep Gladiator which, in simple words, is a truck made out of Wrangler.
 As for the Americans already love it since the Jeep Gladiator sold out its first lot just in the first 24 hours.

 Engine, Performance & Transmission:

 3.6L V6 engine is only the only engine offered in Gladiator currently.
 The engine makes about 285 Hp with 265 lb-ft of torque (350 Nm).
 With that, you get a choice between 8-speed Automatic or a 6-speed Manual Transmission.
 Jeep has also announced its plan to launch the Diesel version of Gladiator in the upcoming year with an engine making 260hp and 440 lb-ft (600 Nm) of torque.